-Have you ever been stuck in a weight-loss plateau?
-It seems like it has been forever since you saw the scale move, but one fateful day you step on the scale and somehow you lost 5 lbs overnight!
+Have you ever been stuck on a weight-loss plateau?
+It seems like it has been forever since you saw the scale move, but one fateful day you step on the scale and somehow you lost FIVE pounds overnight!
 At first, you are beyond excited.
 All of your hard work has finally paid off!

 But then you may start to wonder… is it possible to lose that much fat so quickly?
 Was it just water weight?
-It is a trick?
+Is it a trick?
 Is your scale broken?

 The short answer is no, it’s not a trick.
-You kicked some serious adipose butt and you should pat yourself on the back for all of your hard work, determination, and ability to say no to the slice of cake from your co-workers birthday last week.
+You kicked some serious adipose butt after that weight-loss plateau and you should pat yourself on the back for all of your hard work, determination, and ability to say no to the slice of cake from your co-workers birthday last week.

 So what happened?
 The rapid weight loss seen after a plateau is often termed a “whoosh” or “the whoosh effect”; however, the idea of what the “whoosh” really is has been wildly over-simplified.
 A simple search for the whoosh effect will lead you to the idea that fat cells lose fat, fill with water, and eventually collapse.
 This concept is actually false and has no scientific backing, although, the whoosh effect is still experienced by many.